jdevfullstack/lightweight-web-server/README.md

 This server is enabled for GET and POST methods.
 Please see the instructions.

-For this app, this is capable of getting contents from a directory and display that through a browser and capable of accepting forms using the POST method.
+For this app, this is capable of getting contents from a directory and displaying that through a browser and capable of accepting forms using the POST method.

 Once you get the runnable `jar` file through